reg1z/docs/blog/posts/Preparing for a Blue Team Competition.md

 ### 2) Linux Fundamentials
 In a competition like this, one will feel dead in the water without some rudimentary knowledge of the Linux command-line. *Ideally*, you'll have some passing knowledge of the general system as a whole.

-I've done my best to order them in by priority.
+I've done my best to order them by priority.

 1. **Navigating the Linux Command-line and File structure**
 	- Basic filesystem navigation via terminal